vega/vega/packages/vega-scenegraph/README.md

 `y`, `width`, `fill`, and so on) appropriate to the mark type.

 Scenegraphs may also contain `group` marks, which serve as containers for other marks.
-Groups may also include specialized subsets for axes and legends.

 For example, a top-level group mark may look like:
 ```
 {
   "marktype": "group",